 Why a maternal grandmother is so important for a child?

 Maternal grandmothers are more closely related to their grandchildren as they give birth to mothers who then give birth to children.
+On the same subject : How to legally keep grandparents away from grandchild.
 In many families, midwives are more responsible for their children and spend more time with them.

 Do grandchildren prefer grandparents after mother or father?
 Both scientific research and anecdotal evidence show that maternal grandparents are closer to grandchildren than paternal grandparents.
 1ï »¿The usual classification is as follows, from closest to least closest: maternal grandmother, maternal grandfather, paternal grandmother, paternal grandfather.